Law Office of Grace M. Doberdruk

 RECENT SUCCESS STORIES

-Cuyahoga County cases - I defeated two different bank motions for summary judgment (Wells Fargo and U.S Bank) and the cases are now headed to jury trials on the homeowners' counterclaims.
+Cuyahoga County cases - I defeated two different bank motions for summary judgment (Wells Fargo and U.S Bank) and the cases were scheduled for jury trials on the homeowners' counterclaims.

 Cuyahoga County case - A homeowner was offered a loan modification without submitting an application after I became his foreclosure attorney in the court case.